hiimsergey/obsidian-vault-switcher/README.md

 ¯\\_(ツ)_/¯

-So, all the script does, is overwriting `obsidian.json` with the files you created in steps 1 and 2 of Setup.
+So, all the script does is overwriting `obsidian.json` with the files you created in steps 1 and 2 of Setup.